jgithub/catamaran/README.md

   # LOGGER = Catamaran.logger.FirstRubyDemo

   def run
+    LOGGER.notice( "Note that NOTICE messages are getting captured by default" ) if LOGGER.notice?
-    LOGGER.info( "Note that INFO messages are getting captured by default" ) LOGGER.debug( "Note that DEBUG messages are NOT getting captured by default" ) if LOGGER.debug? end end
+    LOGGER.info( "Note that INFO messages are NOT getting captured by default" ) if LOGGER.info?
+    LOGGER.debug( "Note that DEBUG messages are NOT getting captured by default" ) if LOGGER.debug? end end